 If you want to pay off your credit card debts to raise your credit score, use the following strategy.

 - Boost your credit utilization by putting more payments on credit cards with higher balances.
-Since your main goal is to increase your credit score fast, putting more money on credit cards with higher balances is important.
-Keep your focus on credit cards that are keeping your credit utilization higher and pay them off first.
+Since your main goal is to increase your credit score fast, putting more money on credit cards with higher balances is essential.
+Keep your focus on credit cards that are keeping your credit utilization higher, and pay them off first.
 By boosting your credit utilization, your credit score will increase once low balances are reported on your credit report.

 How to pay off credit card debt?